WSU-kduncan/ceg3120-cicd-whittb/Project5/README-CD.md

         - Push Process: The docker/build-push-action builds the image and pushes it to DockerHub.
     - Explanation / highlight of values that need updated if used in a different repository
         - changes in workflow/repository
-            - Any naming conventions of file pathing.
+            - Any naming conventions or file pathing.
     - **Link** to workflow file in your GitHub repository
         - `.github/workflows/tag-build.yml`
 3. Testing & Validating